CHANDHARA Afghan Hounds

 If you are thinking of buying an Afghan Hound puppy or need advice about one that you currently own, write to me at afghanhounds@chandhara.com.
 I have always been available to answer questions from people no matter where they obtained their puppy.
 My efforts towards any potential rescue situations that might occur have been and will continue to be doing everything I can to help people keep their dogs so that they never do end up in rescue.
 If that is unavoidable eg due to death or incapacity of an owner, I will direct them to known and reputable dedicated Afghan Hound rescue groups, NOT the bogus “rescues” that you might find on the internet.
 If you are thinking of adopting a dog, be very careful.
 Make sure that you are dealing with a legitimate entity.

 This site is being edited - For anything to do with Afghan Hounds you can reach me at afghanhounds@chandhara.com .
 For anything else you can contact me at shuntcrowley@yahoo.com .
-I am still not back on Facebook but plan on getting back on there soon.
 Stephanie Hunt-Crowley